Toporin/Seedkeeper-Applet/README.md

 * Masterseed: is a 16 to 32 bytes secret derived from the Mnemonic.
 It is this value that is ultimately used as input to the BIP32 derivation process.
 * Authentikey: is a public/private elliptic curve keypair that is unique per SeedKeeper device (and Satochip) and that can be used to authenticate a device and initiate communication with it.
 * 2FA secret: is 20-byte random secret that can be used in a Satochip as second-factor authentication.
 If 2FA is enabled, all transactions must be approved on a second device such as a smartphone.
-* Truststore: in the SeedKeeperTool application, the Truststore keeps a list of public key authentikeys for each SeedKeeper device connected so far.
+* Truststore: in the SeedKeeper-Tool application, the Truststore keeps a list of public key authentikeys for each SeedKeeper device connected so far.
 The Trustore is cleared upon application closing.
-* SeedKeeperTool: this application used to communicate with a SeedKeeper
+* SeedKeeper-Tool: this application used to communicate with a SeedKeeper

 # SeedKeeper overview

 The main purpose of a SeedKeeper is to securely store and backup seeds.
 On a basic level, here are the main actions you can perform on a seed:
 * Import an existing seed on the SeedKeeper
-* Generate a new (random) Mnenomic with the SeedKeeperTool and store it on the SeedKeeper
+* Generate a new (random) Mnenomic with the SeedKeeper-Tool and store it on the SeedKeeper
 * Generate a new (random) Masterseed directly on the SeedKeeper
 * Export a seed stored in the SeedKeeper to setup a new wallet